 The training given to each individual should be adequately broad, such that they are not only fluent in their own specific use of the system but also fully understand how the accuracy and timeliness of their data entry affects the activities of other users of the system as a whole.
 A formal structured training program for each employee should be provided.
 On completion of training their competence should be formally tested against a range of scenarios using actual plant data.
 Retraining should be given to correct any lack of fluency in the use of the system.
-Following the initial training prior to implementation, all users should be carried out within a relatively short time of the implementation.
+Following the initial training prior to implementation, all users should have access to the system to consolidate on training by practise.
+Training should be carried out within a relatively short time of the implementation.
 Trainers should be available throughout the initial implementation with remote access to the user screens to provide such assistance and further training as required in real time.